confluentinc/ksql/docs-md/operate-and-deploy/installation/install-ksqldb-with-docker.md

 -e KSQL_OPTS="-Dksql.service.id=<your-service-id>"
 ```

-Run a ksqlDB Server with a configuration that\'s defined by Java
+Run a ksqlDB Server with a configuration that's defined by Java
 properties:

 ```bash